JuliaEarth/CoordRefSystems.jl/README.md

 Given an ellipsoid of revolution and a standardized origin, a.k.a. "datum", we can locate points without ambiguity.

-Cartography.jl provides all datums of the PROJ library in pure Julia code, using type parameters for maximum performance.
+Cartography.jl provides all datums of the PROJ library as type parameters for maximum compile-time performance.

 Below is an example converting geodetic `LatLon` coordinates on the `WGS84Latest` datum to `Mercator`, `WebMercator`, and